Victorinox: Founding

-On the death of his mother in 1909, Elsener named the brand "Victoria" in her honour.
-The introduction of the Swiss coat of arms as company logo dates to the same year.
+Upon the death of his mother in 1909, Elsener named the brand "Victoria" in her honor.
+The same year, the Swiss coat of arms was introduced as the company logo.

-In 1921, the company changed its trade name to the present "Victorinox", a portmanteau of "Victoria" and "inox", an abbreviation for acier inoxydable, the French term for stainless steel.
+In 1921, the company changed its trade name to the present "Victorinox", a portmanteau of "Victoria" and "inox", an abbreviation for acier inoxydable, French for stainless steel.
 Its legal name was officially changed in 1979.